Restricted Stock Units (RSUs): RSU Vesting & Taxation For Dummies. A Comprehensive Guide for Financial Well-being

 Stock Options, on the other hand, allow employees to purchase company shares at a price that is predetermined and known as the strike price.
 These options typically come with an expiration date.
 Employees with stock options can exercise them anytime before the options expire.
 Employees can profit by purchasing company shares at a lower price when the stock price exceeds the strike price.

-Critical Differences Between Stock Options and RSUs
+Critical differences between Stock Options and RSUs

 Ownership and Voting Rights